jcolag/silver-bat-01-seeking-refuge/text/13-recover.md

 "How are we getting along?"
 I try to whisper, but I'm groggy enough and it's quiet enough that I have no idea how successful that is.

-"We're across the Saracinia state border, just a couple of hours outside of Quivira," Hliang tells me.
+"We're across the Saracinia state border, just a couple of hours outside Quivira," Hliang tells me.
 "If we don't hit any disasters," c'mon, don't go and *jinx* it, "you might be able to sleep a few of hours in your own bed before breakfast.
 And according to our transit communications, only one car stopped off at a Wooster Amalgamated-owned garage to help one of the passengers with some sort of panic attack."
 She flicks a tablet over her shoulder.
 It hits me square in the chest before I even realize it's in the air.
 "But everybody else is an hour or less in any direction from here, about to plan our final routes into the city and to the Arcology or safe-houses.
 Even the delayed car is in constant contact to make sure we don't lose track of them."

 "Very nice work.
 This is the third time you've saved our bacon."
 I look at the screen to see the constellation of dots representing our cars and vans all heading generally towards the city limits.
 Maybe I need to de-stress, but at this point, I almost feel let down by the fact that nobody's shooting at us or trying to run us off the road.
 I half-expected to wake up in chains on a cement floor, the way this has been going.